 In addition to housing a vast book and journal collection, Doheny also has spaces for studying, collaborative work, and special events.
 Students often study in the Los Angeles Times Mirror Reference Room or on the ground floor's Arts Corridor, located conveniently close to Doheny's tea house, LiteraTea.
 To work collaboratively, students may make an in-person reservation for a collaborative workroom in the East Asian Library.
 For special events and meetings requiring multimedia capabilities, room reservations can be made online for the East Asian Library's seminar room and conference room.

 Patrons are also welcome to attend special events and presentations in the Friends Lecture Hall or to visit exhibits in the Treasure Room and Rotunda/Art's Corridor.
 Doheny is also home to the Cinematic Arts Library, East Asian Library, Music Library and Special Collections.

 Doheny's Circulation Desk is the main service point at the library.
 Staff members and student library assistants are also readily available to answer basic reference and circulation questions at all open hours.
 Patrons may also request for staff to retrieve DVDs from the East Asian Library collection at the front desk.

 Doheny Library's main collections are housed on Stacks Levels 9, 5, 4, 2 with bound journals and East Asian books on Stacks Level 1.
 These levels can be accessed through the doorway marked "Bookstacks" behind the front desk.
 The main Reference and Classics collections are housed in the Los Angeles Times Mirror Reference Room to the right of the front desk.
 Recent editions of scholarly and popular journals and newspapers are located in the Current Periodicals Room.
 To the left of the front desk is the East Asian Library which contains reference and current periodicals in Chinese, Japanese, and Korean languages.
-University Archives and Special Collections are located on the 2nd floor.
+Special Collections is located on the 2nd floor.